Cloudera Sees Unusually Large Options Volume (NYSE:CLDR)

-Cloudera, Inc. (NYSE:CLDR) was the recipient of some unusual options trading activity on Tuesday.
-Stock traders acquired 24,172 put options on the stock.
-This represents an increase of approximately 2,009% compared to the typical volume of 1,146 put options.
+Cloudera, Inc. (NYSE:CLDR) was the target of unusually large options trading activity on Tuesday.
+Traders acquired 47,315 call options on the company.
+This is an increase of 1,525% compared to the average daily volume of 2,911 call options.

-Cloudera (NYSE:CLDR) last released its quarterly earnings data on Monday, May 31st.
-The company reported $0.12 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.08 by $0.04.
-The firm had revenue of $224.30 million during the quarter, compared to analysts’ expectations of $217.29 million.
-Cloudera had a negative return on equity of 3.60% and a negative net margin of 18.72%.
-The business’s revenue for the quarter was up 6.6% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.05 earnings per share.
-On average, analysts forecast that Cloudera will post -0.3 EPS for the current year.
+CLDR has been the subject of several recent analyst reports.
+Zacks Investment Research raised shares of Cloudera from a “sell” rating to a “hold” rating in a research note on Tuesday, May 11th.
+Barclays lowered their target price on shares of Cloudera from $19.00 to $16.00 in a research note on Thursday, March 11th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and two have assigned a buy rating to the company.
+Cloudera presently has an average rating of “Hold” and a consensus target price of $13.78.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-BlackRock Inc. boosted its position in Cloudera by 5.9% during the first quarter.
-BlackRock Inc. now owns 17,496,074 shares of the company’s stock valued at $212,927,000 after purchasing an additional 970,727 shares during the last quarter.
-First Trust Advisors LP lifted its position in shares of Cloudera by 6.7% in the fourth quarter.
-First Trust Advisors LP now owns 13,616,581 shares of the company’s stock worth $189,407,000 after buying an additional 857,154 shares during the last quarter.
-Bank of New York Mellon Corp increased its stake in shares of Cloudera by 33.6% in the first quarter.
-Bank of New York Mellon Corp now owns 12,796,863 shares of the company’s stock worth $155,737,000 after purchasing an additional 3,221,424 shares during the period.
-Baillie Gifford & Co. increased its stake in shares of Cloudera by 9.0% in the first quarter.
-Baillie Gifford & Co. now owns 7,340,680 shares of the company’s stock worth $89,336,000 after purchasing an additional 603,552 shares during the period.
-Finally, Neuberger Berman Group LLC increased its stake in shares of Cloudera by 23.1% in the first quarter.
-Neuberger Berman Group LLC now owns 6,792,027 shares of the company’s stock worth $82,248,000 after purchasing an additional 1,275,564 shares during the period.
-77.38% of the stock is owned by hedge funds and other institutional investors.
+In related news, CAO Scott Reasoner sold 49,528 shares of the business’s stock in a transaction that occurred on Monday, March 15th.
+The shares were sold at an average price of $12.88, for a total transaction of $637,920.64.
+Following the completion of the sale, the chief accounting officer now directly owns 78,764 shares of the company’s stock, valued at $1,014,480.32.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Also, President Mick Hollison sold 46,552 shares of the business’s stock in a transaction that occurred on Monday, April 12th.
+The stock was sold at an average price of $12.63, for a total transaction of $587,951.76.
+Following the sale, the president now directly owns 117,107 shares of the company’s stock, valued at $1,479,061.41.
+The disclosure for this sale can be found here.
+Over the last three months, insiders have sold 123,036 shares of company stock valued at $1,573,066.
+4.50% of the stock is currently owned by insiders.

-Several research firms recently weighed in on CLDR.
-Zacks Investment Research raised shares of Cloudera from a “sell” rating to a “hold” rating in a report on Tuesday, May 11th.
-Barclays reduced their price objective on shares of Cloudera from $19.00 to $16.00 in a report on Thursday, March 11th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and two have issued a buy rating to the company.
-The company has a consensus rating of “Hold” and a consensus price target of $13.78.
+Cloudera (NYSE:CLDR) last released its quarterly earnings results on Wednesday, June 2nd.
+The company reported $0.12 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.08 by $0.04.
+The company had revenue of $224.30 million during the quarter, compared to analysts’ expectations of $217.29 million.
+Cloudera had a negative net margin of 18.72% and a negative return on equity of 3.60%.
+The business’s quarterly revenue was up 6.6% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $0.05 earnings per share.
+On average, equities research analysts forecast that Cloudera will post -0.3 EPS for the current fiscal year.

 Cloudera Company Profile